 The Auxiliary is a nonprofit organization; proceeds from the hospital gift shops and other volunteer fundraisers are used to provide scholarships for those in the Brandon area pursuing careers in the medical field.

-The scholarships are awarded based on financial need, and more than $600,000 has been given to students since the program's inception.
+The scholarships are awarded based on financial need, and more than one million dollars has been given to students since the program’s inception in 1977.
 Approximately $20,000 is distributed to various local charities each year.

 Job specific training will occur in the service selected by the applicant.
 Members volunteer for a three-hour shift, once a week and must complete a minimum of 75 hours a year to remain an active member of the Auxiliary.